Andreas Hall

-Andreas Hall (1824 – March 15, 1849) was an American serial killer, burglar and arsonist who was hanged in 1849 for the murders of the Smith couple in Petersburgh, New York the previous year.
+Andreas Hall (c.
+1824 – March 15, 1849) was an American serial killer, burglar and arsonist who was hanged in 1849 for the murders of the Smith couple in Petersburgh, New York the previous year.
 On the eve of his execution, he confessed to another murder committed a year prior, as well as numerous unsolved thefts, burglaries and arsons committed around the area.

 Early life

-Andreas Hall was born in Petersburgh, New York in 1824.
+Andreas Hall was born in Petersburgh, New York in about 1824.
 Little is known of his early life, but according to his confession, he started drinking and stealing from a young age, the victims of these actions often being close relatives and friends.
 Allegedly, he was first thought of killing somebody at age 16, ostensibly to steal money, but gave up on the idea for unknown reasons.
 Shortly after this, he repented from theft amid a religious reawakening, and was said to have lived a moral life for following two years.

 When he reached adulthood, he relapsed and started committing robberies, with his homicidal tendencies growing ever stronger, but again, he never acted out on them.
 Hall claimed in his confession that he almost came close to killing a young man he had been quarreling with, but gave up on the idea.